Police Officer John G. Scarangella Park

 John G. Scarangella Playground

 Known familiarly as Jerry, Scarangella lived in Nassau County with his wife, Vivian, and their four children, Gina, Julie, Tommy and Gerard.
-Over the next twelve years, he served in the 60th, 67th, and 113th Precincts and was awarded two commendations, two Meritorious Police Duty Citations and five Excellent Police Duty Awards.
-On April 16, 1981, while on duty in St. Albans, Queens, Scarangella and his partner, Richard Rainey, were shot thirty times by two gunmen after the officers pulled over the van the men were driving.
-Rainey survived, but Scarangella at 42, died on May 1, 1981.
-Three days later, thousands of officers assembled for his funeral at the Blessed Sacrament Roman Catholic Church.
-They remembered him as an officer who cared deeply about his family and about his fellow policemen, easing their extraordinarily difficult work with constant jokes.
-The two gunmen were caught, tried, and convicted.
+Over the next twelve years, he served in the 60th, 67th, and 113th Precincts and was awarded two commendations, two Meritorious Police Duty Citations, and five Excellent Police Duty Awards.
+On April 16, 1981, while on duty in St. Albans, Queens, Scarangella and his partner, Richard Rainey, were shot thirty times during a traffic stop.
+Rainey survived, but Scarangella died of his wounds on May 1, 1981.
+The gunmen were caught, tried, and convicted.

 Check out your park's Vital Signs